zendframework/zend-expressive/docs/book/v3/getting-started/quick-start.md

 $app->pipe(ServerUrlMiddleware::class);
 ```

-Piped middleware may be either callables or service names.
-Middleware may also
+Piped middleware may be callables, middleware instances, or service names.
-be passed as an array; each item in the array must resolve to middleware
+Middleware may also be passed as an array; each item in the array must resolve
-eventually (i.e., callable or service name); underneath, Expressive creates
+to middleware eventually (i.e., callable or service name); underneath,
-`Zend\Stratigility\MiddlewarePipe` instances with each of the middleware listed
+Expressive creates `Zend\Stratigility\MiddlewarePipe` instances with each of the
-piped to it.
+middleware listed piped to it.

 Middleware can be attached to specific paths, allowing you to mix and match
 applications under a common domain.
 The handlers in each middleware attached